(Position at March 2018)

 The total estimated cost for the scheme is £9.3m and it is jointly funded by the Coast to Capital Local Economic Partnership, West Sussex County Council and private developer contributions.

-The detailed design is currently being developed for the submission of a planning application in Summer 2018.
-Subject to a successful application and completion of the necessary land acquisition, it is anticipated that construction would start in late Spring/Summer 2019.
+The detailed design is currently being developed for the submission of a planning application in autumn 2018.
+Subject to a successful application and completion of the necessary land acquisition, we anticipate that construction would start in late spring 2020.